crookedlungs/mr_b_game_dev_book/src/standards.md

   - Research the dramatic elements in games, including kinds of fun, player types, and nonlinear storytelling.
   - [Lesson 5 - Nonlinear Storytelling](./lessons/gpd/lesson_5.md) | [Lesson 4 - Types of Players](./lessons/gpd/lesson_4.md)

+### GPD.4: Critical Thinking, Problem Solving, and Decision Making

+The student uses appropriate strategies to analyze problems and design algorithms The student is expected to:

+GPD.4A: Demonstrate an understanding of the game design process, including generating ideas, brainstorming, and paper prototyping.
+GPD.4B: Write programs using variables of different data types.
+GPD.4C: Evaluate game rules and instructions.
+GPD.4D: Demonstrate an understanding of the user experience by comparing rules and game-play patterns.
+GPD.4E: Write game rules and instructions.
+GPD.4F: Develop game software.
+GPD.4G: Write computer game code, resolve game defects, and revise existing game code.
+GPD.4H: Test a finished game product by implementing sound testing techniques.

+### GPD.5: Digital Citizenship

+The student explores and understands safety, legal, cultural, and societal issues relating to the use of technology and information The student is expected to:

+GPD.5A: Explore intellectual property, privacy, sharing of information, copyright laws, and software licensing agreements.
+GPD.5B: Model ethical acquisition and use of digital information.
+GPD.5C: Demonstrate proper digital etiquette when using networks, responsible u GPD.5D: Model respect of intellectual property, including manipulating graphics, morphing graphics, editing graphics, and editing sound.se of software, and knowledge of acceptable use policies.
+GPD.5E: Discuss and evaluate the social issues surrounding gaming.
+GPD.5F: Evaluate the cultural aspects of game design fundamentals, including rationale for games and types of games.

+### GPD.6: Technology Operations and Concepts

+The student understands technology concepts, systems, and operations as they apply to game programming The student is expected to:

+GPD.6A: Identify basic game components, including the game engine, game play subsystems, data structures, models, and interfaces.
+GPD.6B: Generate random numbers in a program.
+GPD.6C: Create a program implementing conditional statements.
+GPD.6D: Develop an appropriate data model.
+GPD.6E: Demonstrate an understanding of and apply object-oriented game programming.
+GPD.6F: Demonstrate an understanding of game programming essentials, including event-driven programming, communicating with messages, and device management.
+GPD.6G: Demonstrate an understanding of the role of game events, the animation loop, and game timing.
+GPD.6H: Demonstrate an understanding of the role of game engines.
+GPD.6I: Demonstrate an understanding of video display flicker and double buffering.
+GPD.6J: Apply basic game screen design and layout, including visual controls, user interfaces, menus, and options.
+GPD.6K: Use game control design to understand, access, and control input devices, including keyboard, mouse, and joystick.
+GPD.6L: Demonstrate an understanding of and apply game animation, including the principles of animation and frame-based animation.
+GPD.6M: Demonstrate an understanding of decision making and types of decisions.
+GPD.6N: Demonstrate an understanding of game events, including listeners, triggers, and timed events.
+GPD.6O: Demonstrate an understanding of and implement collision detection, including bounding boxes and sprite collisions.
+GPD.6P: Implement a tile-based game, including loading tile maps, drawing tile maps, rendering a tile map, and layering sprites.
+GPD.6Q: Demonstrate an understanding of artificial intelligence and develop and implement artificial intelligence.
+GPD.6R: Demonstrate an understanding of game balance and tuning.
+GPD.6S: Demonstrate an understanding of player progression, including leveling, linear progression, and maintaining high score data.